The Queen of Spain's Beard

 "The Queen of Spain's Beard" is the fourth episode of season one in The Black Adder, a BBC's historical comedy franchise.
-Set in England, during a fictional historical era of the late 15th-century, the episode parodies the practice of intermarriage between the royal houses of European powers - which was a genuine and significant characteristic of European politics at that time.
-Its bawdy humour also deals with taboos surrounding premarital sex, gay stereotypes and the practice of child marriage.
+Set in England, during a fictional historical era of the late 15th-century, the episode parodies the practise of intermarriage between the royal houses of European powers - which was a genuine and significant characteristic of European politics at that time.
+Its bawdy humour also deals with taboos surrounding premarital sex, gay stereotypes and the practise of child marriage.
 The title of the episode may allude to the words attributed to Sir Francis Drake who "singed the beard of the King of Spain" when he attacked the country in 1587.
-It may also be a reference to the term "Beard," which in specific circumstances, is associated with insincere or expedient personal relationships.